pioupiou-archive/api-doc/docs/api/live/index.md

 An ```Access-Control-Allow-Origin: *``` header is sent with all responses.
 It means that you can call the API directly from your javascript page.

 ### JSONP
-JSONP is also supported, even if it's use is no longer encouraged.
+JSONP is also supported, even if its use is no longer encouraged.

-The name of the callback function must be placed in query string ```callback``` argument :
+The name of the callback function must be placed in query string ```callback``` argument:

 ```bash
 $ curl -i "http://api.pioupiou.fr/v1/live/1?callback=myCallBackFunction"